bryanklewis/prometheus-eventhubs-adapter/README.md

 `--log_level`          | the log level to use, from least to most verbose: none, error, warn, info, debug.
 Using debug will enable an HTTP access log for all incomming connections. *Default info*
 `--write_batch`        | send samples in batches (true) or as single events (false). *Default true* `--write_serializer`   | serializer to use when sending events.
-See [json](#json), [avro-json](#avro-json) `--write_adxmapping`   | the name of the Azure Data Explorer (ADX or Kusto) mapping used for Schema column mapping of events during [data injestion](./docs/adx.md) to an ADX cluster. *Default promMap*
+See [json](#json), [avro-json](#avro-json) `--partition_key_label`| metric label to be used as EventHub partition key, optional `--write_adxmapping`   | the name of the Azure Data Explorer (ADX or Kusto) mapping used for Schema column mapping of events during [data injestion](./docs/adx.md) to an ADX cluster. *Default promMap*

 #### Event Hub